 Students outside the U.S.

-1. Check the I-20 document in the welcome packet we sent you to make sure there are no errors.
+The welcome packet we sent you includes an important document called an I-20.
 You will use this document is used to obtain your student visa.
+It is very important that you check the document to make sure there are no errors.
 If there is any error, please contact us immediately.

 Please check the following:

 - The spelling of your name.